canonical/certification-docs/Policy_Guide-16.04.rst

 * LTS GA - ex.
 14.04 LTS GA as released in April 2014

 * Current LTS Point Release - ex 14.04.3 as released in August 2015

-Note that while we do accept certifications based on the oldest active LTS (12.04 at the time of this writing), once the oldest is two releases behind (e.g. 12.04 LTS once 16.04 LTS is released) certifications are only accepted on a case-by-case basis.

 Package Versions
 ----------------